-- The Company's policy position supporting the expanded role of DSO is being set out. - Innovation projects in place to develop and demonstrate future technologies and commercial practices. - The Company engages in a robust regulatory and stakeholder engagement programme, the latter of which is scrutinised by the CEG. - The Company is actively involved in consultations on the ED2 price controls.
+- The Company's policy position supporting the expanded role of DSO was published in December 2021. - Innovation projects in place to develop and demonstrate future technologies and commercial practices. - The Company engages in a robust regulatory and stakeholder engagement programme, the latter of which is scrutinised by the CEG. - The Company is actively involved in consultations on the ED2 price controls.